HosinLau/AutoDJ_term_project/README_by_HosinLau.md

 I implemented this project on a Windows Subsystem for Linux (WSL).
 (Ubuntu 20.04.4 LTS) To handle some difficulties running this program on a WSL, I disabled the audio output for music playing.
 To re-enable music playing, users can uncomment the lines 198~202 in file 'djcontroller.py', specifically the function 'self.stream = self.pyaudio.open(...)'.
 Even though audio output is disabled, users can still find the composed tracks in their folder.
-Names are 'mix{}.wav' for random continuous mixes and
+Names are 'mix_{ }.wav' for random continuous mixes and
-'assigned{}.wav' for assigned mixes.
+'assigned_{ }.wav' for assigned mixes.